antcin/bank-tech-test/README.md

 Summary
 ----

-A small app that allows bank customers to deposit and withdraw money; and print their account statement.
+A small app that allows bank customers to deposit and withdraw money from their account, along with printing a transactions statement.

 ## Technologies used
 - Back-end